Orange Chicken Recipe

 Coating the chicken with batter

-In a large wok, pan, or deep fryer, heat your oil to about 330-340 F. Once hot, fry the battered chicken pieces for about 5-7 minutes, or until fully cooked-through and the outside is golden.
+Heat your oil to about 330-340 F. Once hot, deep fry the battered chicken pieces for about 5-7 minutes, or until fully cooked-through and the outside is golden.
 Set aside to cool and rest on a wire rack for at least 15 minutes.

 Double fry (optional, but highly recommended): Turn the heat to high (oil should be around 375 F), and fry the chicken for around 30-60 seconds, watching the chicken carefully to avoid burning.
 Once the chicken is golden brown in color, set aside to cool on a wire rack.